LMicol/OAISIMwithdocker/README.md

 ### Overview of the system structure

-The image above represent the actual system and how it is disposed.
+The image above represent the actual system and how it is placed.

 <p align="center">
     <img src="readme_images/docker_containers_ilustration.png"/>